Azure/azure-iot-sdk-csharp/iothub/service/samples/readme.md

 ## Service samples for Azure IoT Service SDK for C#

-This folder contains simple samples showing how to use the various features of Microsoft Azure IoT Hub service to build backend applications in C#.
+This folder contains simple samples showing how to use the various features of Microsoft Azure IoT Hub service to build backend applications in .NET.

 ### Service samples